Traceability of waste, new regulations, management of material flows… Discover our latest news !

 2 decrees, 4 orders: the government is committed to preventing environmental damage and protecting public health through appropriate waste management.
 This national approach advocates the prevention and recovery of waste rather than other, sometimes even illegal, means of disposal.

 Regulations on the traceability of construction waste: what you need to know!

 The construction sector generates no less than 46 million tonnes of construction waste each year, according to the French Building Federation (FFB), which represents 12% of the total waste in France.
 The FFB underlines that this figure does not take into account waste from the public works sector which represents 85 million tons.

 Blockchain for the construction sector

-With the increasing digital transition of the construction sector over the past decade, development specialists from within and outside the sector are more interested than ever in adopting technology and digital to meet the needs of construction stakeholders.
+With the increasing digital transition of the construction sector over the past decade, development specialists from within and outside the sector are more interested than ever in the adoption of technology and digital to meet the needs of construction stakeholders.

 The ecological transition and the circular economy in the construction sector

-In view of the environmental challenges, the circular economy represents a solution to many problems.
-With the scarcity of natural resources, energy instability, the degradation of ecosystems… It is increasingly urgent to turn to an economic model based on low-carbon solutions, the optimisation of resource use and the reuse and management of material flows.
+In view of the environmental challenges, the circular economy represents a solution to many issues.
+With the scarcity of natural resources, energy instability, ecosystem degradation… It is increasingly urgent to turn to an economic model based on low-carbon solutions, optimisation of resource use and reuse and management of material flows.